9 Design For Manufacturing Rules to Remain Competitive

 So when you’re new to China, and you want to ensure you’re accomplishing DFM, it’s often best to rely on recommendations, for example, from your Chinese assembly factory.

 4. Do Final Assembly Close to Your Vendors

-Assembly is part of DFM; some use DFM and DFMA (Design for Manufacturing and Assembly) interchangeably.
+Assembly is part of the DFM rules; some use DFM and DFMA (Design for Manufacturing and Assembly) interchangeably.

 Each custom part is a new product, with prototypes and deviations to be worked out.
 When several first-run parts from different vendors need to play nice together in your assembly, the possibilities for problems multiply.

 If you’re in Shenzhen, you can send a faulty batch right back, and receive new or reworked samples the next day.

 Design adjustments will have to be made, and somehow most factories feel it’s more convenient if the other vendor takes on the hassle and expense of changing his molds, so quite a bit of negotiation is needed.

 Having everybody around the same table, speaking Chinese helps tremendously to speed things up.